-The module can be turned off by driving PWRKEY low for at least 1 s, and then choose to turn off or to restart the module when the prompt window comes up.
-In addition, you can execute the forced restart by driving PWRKEY low for more than 8 s.
+The module can be turned off by driving the PWRKEY low for at least 0.6 s, and then choose to turn off or to restart the module when the prompt window comes up.
+The other way to execute the forced shut-down is to drive the PWRKEY low for a long time (for at least 8 s).